Andy-Boraphet/CSS342A-2022-Spring/exam/final_solution.md

 **6.2 (2pt) Explain what is "repeated sub-problem" in recursion? and defend that your code for fib(int n) does not have this problem.**
 ```
+function of the same subproblem being called repeated during recursion.

 ```

 **7. (2pt) What's the difference between std::map and std::unordered_map in terms of search performance?**
 ```
+std::map is O(lgn) while std::unordered_map is O(n) in worst case and O(1) in average case

 ```

 **8. (10pt) To store a large number of user record (such as user name, id, hobbies), discuss what would be the best data structure for search and insertion.**

 ```
+use array to store the data, and use a tree structure for fast search

 ```